-While some people can’t seem to sit still, some of us find it such an ordeal to get up and stay active.
-We may use a zillion witty ways to justify laziness, however, staying active and proactive are essential ingredients to success.
+While some of us can't seem to sit still, some of us find it such an ordeal to get up and get going.
+We may use a zillion excuses to justify our laziness, however, staying active and proactive are essential ingredients to success.

 I'm not lazy.

 Sounds ridiculous!
 Well, this simple exercise will help you be more active throughout the day.
 The minute you find yourself doing nothing for over 5 minutes, get up and find something to do.

 5-minute Sitting Rule

 I'm not running away from hard work.
 I'm too lazy to run. - Anonymous

 List down all the tasks you want to accomplish daily, weekly and monthly.
 The list will guide you through the day, and each completion will increase your motivation levels.

 Watching the sunrise on TV, because you're too lazy to get up and watch it for real. - (Anonymous)

 Mindless surfing is a major time-waster.
 While going cold turkey will be difficult and unnecessary, gradually reduce the amount of surfing time.
 This will save a lot of time that can be put to productive use.